teracyhq/dev/docs/nodejs_dev_guide.rst

       nginx/1.11.9

-  so it works.
+  so reverse proxy works.

 Init the project
 ----------------

-You're going to create `hello-world-nodejs` application, so let's create the app directory and init the app with `$ npm init`.
+You're going to create `hello-world-nodejs` application, so you need to create the app directory and init the app with `$ npm init`.

-- Create the ``hello-world-nodejs`` directory under ``~/teracy-dev/workspace`` by opening a host terminal window and execute the following commands:
+- Create the ``hello-world-nodejs`` directory under the ``~/teracy-dev/workspace`` directory by opening a host terminal window and execute the following commands:

   ..  code-block:: bash